euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 ----------------

 The naive formulation made in :ref:`naive` can be re-written using histograms.
-The mean call can be replaced with the ratio of the sum of all values divided by the number of pixel contributing:
+The *mean* call can be replaced with the ratio of the sum of all values divided by the number of pixel contributing:

 .. code-block:: python

     values_r12.mean() = values_r12.sum() / mask_r12.sum()

-The denominator, mask_r12.sum(), can be obtained from the histogram of *r* values and the numerator from the weighted histogram of radius weighted by the intensity in the image:
+The denominator, *mask_r12.sum()*, can be obtained from the histogram of *radius* values and the numerator, *values_r12.sum()* from the weighted histogram of *radius* weighted by the *data* in the image:

 .. code-block:: python

    def azimint_hist(data, npt, radius):
-       hist1 = np.histogram(radius, npt)[0]
+       histu = np.histogram(radius, npt)[0]
        histw = np.histogram(radius, npt, weights=data)[0]
-       return histw / hist1
+       return histw / histu

-This new implementation takes about 800ms which is much faster than the loop written in Python but can be optimized by reading only once the radius array from central memory (cache re-use optimization).
+This new implementation takes about 800ms which is much faster than the loop written in Python but can be optimized by reading only once the radius array from central memory.

 Cython implementation
 ---------------------

 Histograms were re-implemented using [Cython]_ to perform simultaneously the weighted and the un-weighted histogram with a single memory read of the radius array.
-The better use if the caches decreases the integration time to 150ms on a single core.
+The better use of the CPU cache decreases significantly the integration time to 150ms on a single core.

 OpenMP support in Cython
 ........................

-To accelerate further the code we decided to parallelize the cython code thanks to OpenMP.
+To accelerate further the code we decided to parallelize the [Cython]_ code using to [OpenMP]_.
 While the implementation was quick, the result we got were wrong (by a few percent) due to write conflicts, not protected by atomic_add operation.
-Apparently the use of atomic operation is still not yet possible in Cython (summer 2014).
+Apparently the use of atomic operation is still not yet possible in [Cython]_ (summer 2014).
-Multithreaded histogramming was made possible by using as many histograms as threads, which implies to allocate much more memory.
+Multithreaded histogramming was made possible by using as many histograms as threads simultaneously running, which implies to allocate much more memory for output arrays.

-.. table:: Execution speed measured on a pair of Xeon E5520 (2x 4-core hyperthreaded at 2.2 GHz) :label:`Cython`
+.. table:: Execution speed measured on two Xeon E5520 (2x 4-core hyperthreaded at 2.2 GHz) :label:`Cython`

    +----------------+----------------+
    | Implement.     | Exec. time (ms)|